turingschool/mod-0-curriculum/back-end/index.md

 title: Back End Resources
 ---

-Please note that we are running an adjusted schedule for the week of February 21-24 due to the school holiday.
-The same assignments and topics will be covered during the week, but they are organized differently to account for the shorter timeframe.
+Please note that we are running an adjusted schedule for the week of May 30 - June 2 due to the school holiday.
+The same assignments and topics will be covered during the week, but they are organized differently to account for the shorter time frame.
 [Please click here to see the adjusted schedule]({{ site.url }}/back-end/4_day_schedule).

 All assignments for Mod 0 are listed below and organized into segments based on the due date.
 Each segment of work is due prior to the next live session.